rust-lang/rfcs/text/0000-mem-replace-with.md

 1. Specify the unwinding behavior to abort.

 2. Use `catch_unwind` and print an error on unwinding (in libstd).

-3. Require `T: Default` and replace the value as such on panic, so we are sure the dropping value is in fact valid.

 4. Leave it out of the standard library.